What Should I Expect in a Job Interview

 • Tell me about working with a difficult stakeholder and how you managed it.

-(Note: These are the only two lists in this article—use them as active preparation tools.)
+(Note: These are the only two lists in this article — use them as active preparation tools.)

-Putting It Together: Practice Plates, Feedback Loops, and Habit Formation
+Putting It Together: Practice Plates, Feedback Loops, And Habit Formation

 Pair practice with a growth habit: schedule three focused rehearsals per week leading to a major interview.
 Over time, confidence becomes habitual rather than situational.
 If you need structured accountability and feedback to build those habits, a targeted coaching plan helps translate practice into consistent performance.
-To discuss a tailored plan that creates lasting habits and supports international career moves, book a free discovery call.
+To discuss a tailored plan that creates lasting habits and supports international career moves, book a discovery call.

 Resources: Templates, Courses, and Coaching